The Space Between Worlds

 It honestly feels like some kind of energetic knot has finally come undone after years of pulling against it.
 Years of trying to fix myself, fight myself, heal myself, and criticise myself for not being stronger or braver or more certain.

-Maybe sometimes it reaches us when we least expect it.
+Sometimes it reaches us when we least expect it.
+In the perfect time at the perfect moment in our lives.

 Through dreams.